jimlawton/h800/docs/argus/ARGUS_Manual_of_Assembly_Language.md

 ## Section IV: Tags

-A tag punched in the location field of a program word allows the programmer to that word elsewhere in his program without being aware of its absolute location in memory.
+A tag punched in the location field of a program word allows the programmer to refer to that word elsewhere in his program without being aware of its absolute location in memory.
 A word may also be tagged to denote its use as a mask or to direct its storage in a special register.
 Three groups of words must include a tag punched in the location field:
 1. Certain of the words which are directly referenced in the address fields of other program words;
 2. All words which are to be placed in special registers at loading time; and
 3. All masks.